 Situation: Two homogeneous regions separated by a horizontal interface.
 Target properties:

-- $ho_1 ~=~$ resistivity of the upper layer
+- $ho_1 =$ resistivity of the upper layer

-- ho_2 = resistivity of the lower region
+- ρ_2 = resistivity of the lower region

 - d = thickness of the upper layer

-Procedure: ρ_a is measured for several offsets AB (Wenner, Schlumberger or any other configuration).
+Procedure: ρ_a is measured for several offsets AB (Wenner or Schlumberger configuration).